 They are most active in late spring and early summer.

 Do sod webworms kill grass?

-The larvae feed on grass, which can kill the grass if the problem is severe or left untreated.
+The larvae feed on the blades and leaves, which can kill the grass if the problem is severe or left untreated.

-While sod webworms themselves don’t usually cause too much damage to grass, their presence can be a sign of other problems, such as grubs or other pests, that might be present and causing the damage.
+While sod webworm moths themselves don’t usually cause too much damage to grass, their presence can be a sign of other problems, that might be present beneath the surface.

-Irrigation will generally let grass outgrow mild to moderate webworm damage.
+Consistent heavy rain, regular watering, or irrigation will generally let grass outgrow and recover from mild to moderate webworm damage.

 How to prevent sod webworms in your lawn

 The best way to control sod webworms is to maintain a healthy lawn so that they are less attracted to it.

 You can apply lawn pest preventers that disperse into the soil to stop them before they start.

 Here are a few tips for preventing sod webworms: